 As a #NewsMom, you’d better bet I bought the book and even took classes on Alternative Vaccine Schedules.
 I wanted to be as educated as possible about every option and risk.
 Apparently, I’m not alone.

 A new study by The American Academy of Pediatrics found that, while most doctors try to talk parents out of it, they agree to let parents alter the CDC’s recommended vaccination schedule.

 Let’s be clear: this is not about skipping vaccines.

 This is not about personal belief exemptions that allow parents to avoid vaccinations altogether for school-aged kids.
 This study (and blog) is about the decision to spread out the recommended vaccines for children under the age of 2.

 What is an Alternative Vaccination Schedule?

 In short, instead of getting five vaccinations all at once every two to three months (as recommend by the CDC), parents split up the vaccinations so babies get one or two shots every month.
 In most cases, the children are totally up-to-date with their vaccinations by the time they come back for their next scheduled visit.

 Why do parents do this?

 Most blame/praise the Dr. Sears “Vaccine Book” for the increasing trend.
-It’s the bible of alternative vaccination schedules, and, as you can imagine, just as controversial.
+For years it was the bible of alternative vaccination schedules.
+As you can imagine, it is controversial.